 Why You Should be Using Molasses in Your Cookies

-What you’ll need to make these Chopped Chocolate Cookies
+What you’ll need to make these Salted Butter Chocolate Chip Cookies

 1. Preheat your oven to 350 degrees F and place the oven rack in the middle position.
 Cover two large baking sheets with aluminum foil, shiny side facing up.